Brian Breaghach Mág Samhradháin

-Brian Breaghach Mág Samhradháin, (Mág Samhradháin anglicised as McGovern) was chief of the McGovern Clan of Tullyhaw, County Cavan from 1272 to 3 May 1294.
+Brian Breaghach Mág Samhradháin (Mág Samhradháin anglicised as McGovern or Magauran) was chief of the McGovern or Magauran Clan of Tullyhaw in West Bréifne from 1272 to 3 May 1294.
+Tullyhaw is now a barony in County Cavan.

 Ancestry

 Brian Breaghach's ancestry was Brian mac Donnchadh Cime (d.
 1269) mac Giolla na Naomh (d.
 1255) mac Giolla Iosa (d.
 1231) mac Giolla na Naomh (fl.
 1170) mac Muireadhach (fl.
 1130) mac Samhradhan (fl.
 1100), who were all previous chiefs of the clan.
 His mother was May Mór O'Ruairc, the daughter of Amlaíb O'Ruairc, king of West Breifne from 1257–1258.
 His brothers included Maghnus Mág Samhradháin (who succeeded to the chieftaincy on Brian's death and ruled from 1298 to 1303) and Macraith Mág Samhradháin, the ancestor of two McGovern bishops (Cormac Mác Shamhradháin of Ardagh and Cormac Mág Shamhradháin of Kilmore).

 Brian's nickname 'Breaghach' is the adjectival form of Brega, in what is now County Meath.
 The Book of Magauran states he was called that because he had the three qualities of a High-King of Tara, i.e. gallantry, pride and hospitality.
-But the actual explanation is he was fostered in Brega as a child, such fosterage resulting in these type of nicknames.
+But the actual explanation is he was fostered in Brega as a child, such fosterage resulting in these types of nicknames.